THMonster/kde-stuffs/Adagio/README.md

 ## Acknowledge

-This look-and-feel is based KDE's official Breeze and highly inspired by SDDM theme [kde-plasma-chili](https://github.com/MarianArlt/kde-plasma-chili) and GNOME's new lockscreen(although it doesn't exist yet :P).
+This look-and-feel is based on KDE's official Breeze and highly inspired by SDDM theme [kde-plasma-chili](https://github.com/MarianArlt/kde-plasma-chili) and GNOME's new lockscreen(although it doesn't exist yet :P).

 ## About the name